What Is Bill C-8? Canada’s New Cybersecurity Law Explained for Small Businesses

 Quebec Law 25 Quebec-connected processing of personal information Confidentiality incident with risk of serious injury CAI Quebec and affected individuals Up to 4 percent of worldwide turnover or CAD 25 million

 For most Canadian SMBs: keep complying with PIPEDA, PHIPA, or Law 25 as applicable, and treat C-8 as the supplier-program standard regulated clients will use.
-If you are unsure where your stack sits today, request a free assessment.
+If you are unsure where your stack sits today, request a free consultation.

 What does a Canadian SMB supplier of a regulated entity need to know?